min2ha/ukwa-site/content/target/62991/index.en.md

   "start_date": "2018-03-23T09:00:00Z"
 }

-# Lockerbie Dryfesdale, Hutton and Corrie Church of Scotland

 Site of a goup of Church of Scotland parish churches in and around Lockerbie, Dumfries and Galloway.